elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter *(very calm.)*

 - {:.i2} ...
-The Great Revolution of Saint-Domingue has begun.
+The Great Revolution of Saint-Domingue has just begun.

 ---

 [23]({{site.baseurl}}/chiens/p023.html){:.pagetitle}

-*(In Saint-Domingue, young white girls play in front of a rich mansion, 18th century style.
+*(In Saint-Domingue, young white girls play in front of a luxurious colonial mansion, 18th century style.
 Enter The Chorus and The Reciters.)*

 - {:.sp} The Woman Reciter.

 - {:.pr.i} Go back inside girls.
-This is no time to play; the orbits of death push their dazzling eyes through the pale mica.
+This is no time to play; the orbits of death push their __flashing__ eyes through the pale mica.

 - {:.sp} 1st Girl *(seriously.)*